UK Edition. Click here for US version.

 South Ruislip HA4 6QD,

-This leaflet was last approved in 07/2015.
+This leaet was last revised in March 2018.

 Source: Medicines and Healthcare Products Regulatory Agency